 If you use our website, https://www.civilservicepensionscheme.org.uk you’ll be informed of the presence of cookies which are used to collect information relating to how you use the website.
 The cookies cannot identify you as the information collected is anonymous, and therefore cannot be classed as personal.

 We intend to continue improving the content and function of our website.
 For this reason, we may monitor customer traffic patterns and site usage to help us improve the design and layout of our site and provide content of interest to you.

 The Civil Service Pension Scheme arrangements will retain information in line with our Data Retention Policy.
 Data will not be held for any longer than is necessary to perform the processing, and will be destroyed when all processing activity has been completed, that is six years after the last financial transaction has been made that relates to the data subject or any surviving beneficiary of the data subject.

 The Civil Service Pension Scheme arrangements use a number of approved third party providers who we may share your personal information with in order to deliver the service or to comply with legislation placed upon us.
 These include:

 a.
 For scheme administration purposes

 The Scheme Administrator MyCSP Ltd is the processor of your personal information.
-MyCSP Ltd uses sub-processors to provide operational, system and infrastructure support to administer your benefits (for example IT providers, letter printing, postal services, identity checking services, banks etc.).
+MyCSP Ltd uses sub-processors to provide operational, system and infrastructure support to administer your benefits (for example IT providers, digital assistants (chat bots), live chat, letter printing, postal services, identity checking services, banks etc.).

 We will also share data with your employer where it is necessary for scheme administration purposes.
 This would include, for example, passing communications to employers to forward on to you if you have a protected address.